bmxdemo/bmxproject/logbook/postings/20170922_Calibration/index.md

 Here is the before and after, with spectra from the 20th and 22nd.
 ![cal2](BnAcal.png)

+It is important to point out that the temperature was specified as 297K instead of the previous 290K for the data from the 22nd.
+The noise floor increased a little, from the 20th to the 22nd, in part due to this temperature change.

 ### Ratio of the gain measurements: